MORaHo/Baduk_Game/README.md

 ## Description

 This is a game of Go made with pygame.
 The game is played on the same board by two people, with alternating picks for moves.
-The engine is quite simple but follows all the rules of the game, including blocking a ko fight from occuring and blocking suicide.
+The engine is quite simple but follows all the rules of the game, including blocking a ko fight from occuring and blocking suicide. **NOTE**: This not a Go AI, any AI for this that I would develop would be on a different repository.

-## Recognition
+##:w Recognition

-A lot of the base logic, capture, floodfill and the structure of the board, came from this series by Chess Programming: [link](https://www.youtube.com/watch?v=dHlan0bgr5U&list=PLmN0neTso3JzVlIQC3fwnP1qgIKp1x97X)
+A lot of the base logic regarding the game came from this series by Chess Programming: https://www.youtube.com/watch?v=dHlan0bgr5U&list=PLmN0neTso3JzVlIQC3fwnP1qgIKp1x97X
-The logic use to determine if a move is legal or not was thought up and written by me.

 ## Requirements
-Pygame and Numpy are the only two requirements:
+Python since it's a python game and pygame which can be downloaded in command line with:

 ~~~
 pip install pygame
 pip istall numpy